Shingyy/MAC-Array-based-DNN-Accelerator/MAC Array/README.md

 ## Serial MAC Unit

-A MAC (Multiply-Accumulate) unit consists of a multiplier, adder, and accumulator register.
+A MAC (Multiply-Accumulate) unit consists of a multiplier, adder and accumulator register.
 It does the basic computation every clock cycle:

 ```
 ACC <= ACC + A•B